Check YugabyteDB servers

 Cloud Account Configuration: Open the relevant ports, as per the following definition, for TCP traffic on your cloud provider account (for example, security group rules).

-SELinux is enabled: If your host has SELinux enabled, run the following commands to open the ports using firewall exceptions.
+Firewall is enabled: If your host has firewall enabled, run the following commands to open the ports using firewall exceptions.

 sudo firewall-cmd --zone=public --add-port=7000/tcp; sudo firewall-cmd --zone=public --add-port=7100/tcp; sudo firewall-cmd --zone=public --add-port=9000/tcp; sudo firewall-cmd --zone=public --add-port=9100/tcp; sudo firewall-cmd --zone=public --add-port=11000/tcp; sudo firewall-cmd --zone=public --add-port=12000/tcp; sudo firewall-cmd --zone=public --add-port=9300/tcp; sudo firewall-cmd --zone=public --add-port=9042/tcp; sudo firewall-cmd --zone=public --add-port=6379/tcp;